Sino-Soviet split: Planned Soviet nuclear strike on China

-Aware of the Soviet nuclear threat, the PRC built large-scale underground bomb shelters, such as the Underground City in Beijing, and the military bomb shelters of Underground Project 131, a command center in Hubei, and the 816 Nuclear Military Plant, in the Fuling District of Chongqing.
+Both sides resumed diplomatic negotiations soon afterwards.
+In early 1970, the Chinese military eventually lowered their alert level, but since the late 1960s, the Soviet Union had replaced the US as the primary focus of Chinese nuclear developments.
+Throughout the 1970s, aware of the Soviet nuclear threat, the PRC built large-scale underground bomb shelters, such as the Underground City in Beijing, and the military bomb shelters of Underground Project 131, a command center in Hubei, and the 816 Nuclear Military Plant, in the Fuling District of Chongqing.